amplitude/amplitude-docs/content/collections/advanced-techniques/en/flag-prerequisites.md

 ![Diagram of example release group.](/docs/output/img/experiment/release-group.drawio.svg)

-In this example, we have a `primary-feature` flag, and `sub-feature` flags which list the primary feature as a prerequisite.
+This example contains a `primary-feature` flag and `sub-feature` flags which list the primary feature as a prerequisite.

 The `primary-feature` flag targets all users where user property `premium` is `true` with 100% allocation.
 Therefore, sub-features only evaluate if the user has the required user property, and meet the sub-feature's criteria -- unless the user is individually included in the sub-feature's testers section.

-- The `sub-feature-1` flag contains an additional targeting criteria for users where the user property `beta` is `true`.
-In order to be assigned `sub-feature-1` a user have the `premium` and `beta` user properties equal to `true`.
+- The `sub-feature-1` flag contains an extra targeting criteria for users where the user property `beta` is `true`.
+To be assigned `sub-feature-1` a user have the `premium` and `beta` user properties equal to `true`.
 - The `sub-feature-2` flag allocates 100% of users.
 All users where the `premium` user property is `true` is assigned.
 - The `sub-feature-3` flag allocates 0% of users.
 No users are assigned to `sub-feature-3`, even if the `premium` user property is `true`.